Call 1300 24 23 22 Monday to Friday 9 am - 4.30 pm in each State and Territory

 First time dads are the most high-risk group

-Becoming a dad for the first time may come naturally or induce confusion and stress.
-Particularly when your partner is pregnant, working out your role can take some time.
+Becoming a dad for the first time may come naturally or induce uncertainty and stress.
+Working out your role can take some time.
 Some great ways to prepare becoming a dad for the first time could be to attend a prenatal class with your partner, learn some skills such as wrapping a baby and changing a nappy and talking to your baby in utero.

 Key Highlight